 Above: Signs of too much light include lack of growth and leaf drop.
 The trees above are happy.

 Who knew?
 Citrus trees can have too much light.
-Aaron Dillon says that the mistake some people in northern climates make is to give the tree 12 hours or more of supplemental light, “which causes the plant to go into a vegetative state.”
+Four Winds Growers Aaron Dillon says that a mistake some people in northern climates make is to give the tree 12 hours or more of supplemental light, “which causes the plant to go into a vegetative state.”
 Think of them as sleep-deprived.

-Eight hours of light is more than sufficient.
+Six to eight hours of light is more than sufficient.
 Aaron points out that the goal is “to mimic the natural season as much as possible” because the citrus trees have specific seasons of flowering and fruiting.
 “By exposing the tree to too much light it can interfere with its normal production cycle and limit its ability to produce fruit.”
-It helps if you keep the nights cool.
-In our house the thermostat is set to 64 degrees Fahrenheit overnight (it saves on heating bills, too).

-Indoor winter air is notoriously dry.
+Indoor winter air in heated apartments can be notoriously dry.
 We moisturize, but what can our trees do?
-Misting the trees daily with a spray bottle helps (wash the bottle every week).
+Misting the trees with a spray bottle can help (wash the bottle every week).
 But if you want to cut down on the time spent misting, invest in a humidifier.
-Kevin Espiritu, the founder of the website Epic Gardening and author of Field Guide to Urban Gardening (Cool Springs Press, May 2019), recommends a Honeywell Cool Mist humidifier “for serious plant parents” to boost humidity levels significantly.
+Kevin Espiritu, the founder of Epic Gardening and author of Field Guide to Urban Gardening (Cool Springs Press, May 2019), recommends a Honeywell Cool Mist humidifier “for serious plant parents” to boost humidity levels significantly.

 Keep your citrus trees away from hot air vents and radiators.